 You are invited to attend the 2024 Annual Meeting of Stockholders ("Annual Meeting").
-You may attend and participate at the Annual Meeting if you are (1) a stockholder of record as of the close of business on [], 2024 ("Record Date"), (2) a legal proxy for a stockholder of record as of the Record Date or (3) a beneficial owner with evidence of ownership as of the Record Date (such as a letter from the bank, broker or other nominee through which you hold your shares confirming your ownership or a bank or brokerage firm account statement).
-If you are a stockholder of record who plans to attend the Annual Meeting, please mark the appropriate box on your proxy card (or note your intention to attend when prompted via Internet or telephone proxy submission).
+You may attend and participate at the Annual Meeting if you are (1) a stockholder of record as of the close of business on March 28, 2024 ("Record Date"), (2) a legal proxy for a stockholder of record as of the Record Date or (3) a beneficial owner with evidence of ownership as of the Record Date (such as a letter from the bank, broker or other nominee through which you hold your shares confirming your ownership or a bank or brokerage firm account statement).
 For all attendees, a valid, government-issued picture identification must be presented to attend the Annual Meeting.
 For additional information about the Annual Meeting, see "IX.
 Information About the Annual Meeting."